General Buddhist Association of Vietnam

 The General Buddhist Association of Vietnam was a Buddhist organization formed in the State of Vietnam in 1951, regarded as the first national Buddhist association of the country.
 It was prominent during the 1963 Buddhist crisis, a period of demonstrations and political instability which led to the deposal of President Ngo Dinh Diem.
+It was incorporated into the Unified Buddhist Church of Vietnam, established in 1964, but the organization soon de facto split into two factions: Quốc Tự and Ấn Quang.
 After the fall of Saigon, it effectively became outlawed under the communist government, who created their own Buddhist organisation under government control.